yuanbei/Nars-Wiki/Narsese---similarity-of-unstructured-data.md

 print("<_d1<->_d2>?")
 ```

-The accuracy may get increased by using n-grams.
+Additionally n-grams may get used to increase the accuracy.